 “…go quickly and tell His disciples that He is risen from the dead, and indeed He is going before you into Galilee; there you will see Him.
 Behold, I have told you.”—Matthew 28:7

-Jesus was and is the embodiment of the living water of God!
+Yeshua was and is the embodiment of the Living Water of God!

-How Can We Connect with the Places Where Jesus Walked?
+How Do We Connect with the Places Jesus Walked?

 Today, Israel is a nation once more, flourishing even in the desert.
 And the places where Jesus walked?
-Well, they are protected by Israel—and our Jewish brothers and sisters.
-Yet, few of us will ever have the opportunity to travel to Israel, let alone visit every location mentioned in the Word and testimonies of Jesus… but there are ways that we can come to know the land.
+Well, they are protected by Israel; by our Jewish brothers and sisters.
+Yet, not everyone has the opportunity to travel to Israel, let alone visit every location mentioned in the Word and testimonies of Jesus… but there are ways we can still come to know the land.

 While these are only a few ways we can come to know the places Jesus traversed, they all allow a unique connection to the land.

 At Curt Landry Ministries we are connected directly to the land of Israel.
-From the fertile city of Jerusalem to the desert lands, we are, through the support of our Covenant Partners and sponsors, giving to Holocaust survivors, human trafficking victims, IDF soldiers, and others… Even planting olive trees—bringing life to the land where Jesus walked and shall reign.
+From the fertile city of Jerusalem all the way to the desert lands, we are, through the support of our Covenant Partners and sponsors, giving to Holocaust survivors, human trafficking victims, IDF soldiers, orphans, and others… even planting olive trees in the Holy Land, bringing life to where Yeshua walked and shall reign.

-Via the support of people like YOU we are not only preparing the land for the return of Messiah, we are bringing jobs and beauty for generations to come as a living testimony to our Jewish brothers and sisters, AND we are fulfilling biblical prophecy… causing the land and people to blossom.
+With the support of people like YOU we are not only preparing the land for the return of Messiah; we are bringing jobs and beauty for generations to come as a living testimony.
+We are fulfilling biblical prophecy… causing the land and people to bloom.

 ‘When the plowman shall overtake the reaper,